 Overall, the ESRs involved in this network will receive training via:

 - research and complementary activities within the network;

 - secondments and technical workshops;

-- advanced training courses organised by associated partners;
+- advanced training courses organised by associate partners;

 - participation in international conferences and meetings;

 - one Summer and one Spring School organised by full partners belonging to the private sector;

 - Mid-year and End-year Meetings;